cutandjoin/cutandjoin.github.io/support.md

 # Support Cjam

+We are a very small development team.
 If Cjam is useful to you, consider supporting its development.

 <a href="https://buymeacoffee.com/cutandjoin" target="_blank">Buy Me a Coffee</a>